 Apply to as many companies as you can.
-It may be hard and take too long but don’t lose hope because you’ll never know how close you are in achieving that goal if you will give up.
+It may be hard and may take too long but don’t lose hope.
+You’ll never know how close you are to achieving that goal if you give up.

 Sabi nga, susuka pero di susuko.